Haoyu-Tan/RayTracing/README.md

 ## How to Run

-Please run the ray.exe under the Project3-Resources/PGA folder with a .txt files that specifies the scene setting on command line.
+Please run the ray.exe under the Project3-Resources/PGA folder with a .txt file that specifies the scene setting on command line.
 There are some sample input files in the ./SampleTest and ./test_files folder.
-The resulted images will be stored in the same folder with ray.exe.
+The output images will be stored in the same folder with ray.exe.

 ## How to Generate an Input File